Here’s our review of the Profoto B10. We go over all its specs. And we list all the pros and cons to help you decide if it’s the flash for you!

-With so many different flashes on the market, it’s hard to figure out which one to invest in.
-The Profoto B10 aims to make that choice a bit easier for you.
+But with so many different flashes on the market, it’s hard to know which one to invest in.
+But we’ve done the research, and the Profoto B10 may make that choice easier for you.

 Flashes and strobes are studio lights.
 When you click on the shutter, they burst a bright neutral white light.
 This then illuminates your subject.